 According to internet sources, the bug occurs under the condition that the computer utilizes differently formatted hard disks, i.e. disks which are not all formatted with Mac OS X Journaled.
-This bug occurs when logic is closed, which means that even if the project perfectly works before closing the program, there is no guarantee that it will work when opened again!
+The files are damaged when logic is closed, which means that even if the project works perfectly before closing the application, there is no guarantee that it will work when opened again.

 For a detailed description of each byte, refer to this page.
 In short, these are the contents of the wave file header: